SivarajAmbat/katacoda-scenarios/Test Scenario/step2.md

 3. Respond to the prompts with following options:

 - ?
 Would you like to add Angular routing? (y/N) N
 - ?
 Which stylesheet format would you like to use?
-(Use arrow keys) PRESS ENTER (To select the default CSS option)
+PRESS ENTER (To select the default CSS option)

 4. Navigate into the HelloWorldApp folder.